|

 3-room apartment in Berlin’s West End, Oldenburgallee 1 a (first floor); they

 later relocate to a villa in Berlin-Dahlem, Finkenstraße 11.
-May 28th: Hildegard Knef is a guest of honor at the

 to the film Madeleine und